strongloop/strong-supervisor/README.md

   -d,--detach        Detach master from terminal to run as a daemon (default
                      is to not detach).
-When detaching, the --log option defaults to supervisor.log -l,--log FILE      Write supervisor and worker terminal output to FILE, in the app's working directory if FILE path is not absolute.
+When detaching, the --log option defaults to supervisor.log -l,--log FILE      When clustered, write supervisor and worker terminal output to FILE.
+The path given in FILE is relative to the the app's working directory if it is not absolute.
-                     To create a log file per process, FILE supports simple substitutions of %p for process id and %w for worker id FILE defaults to "-", meaning log to stdout.
+                     To create a log file per process, FILE supports simple substitutions of %p for process ID and %w for worker ID.
+                     FILE defaults to "-", meaning log to stdout.
+  --no-timestamp-workers
+                     Disable timestamping of worker log lines by supervisor.
+  --no-timestamp-supervisor
+                     Disable timestamping of supervisor log messages.
+  --syslog           Send supervisor and collected worker logs to syslog(3).
   -p,--pid FILE      Write supervisor's pid to FILE, failing if FILE
                      already has a valid pid in it (default is not to).
   --cluster N        Set the cluster size (default is off, but see below).